szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes this ring significantly more useful for an Archdruid, adding 1 extra spell slot of every level and a slow regeneration effect as the nigh-timeless druidic legend you are.

 **Component 1180:** Make Ring of Danger sense defensively better and protect against backstabs

+This component grants the ring:

+- +1 bonus to Armor Class
+- +1 bonus to saves vs. Breath
+- Immunity to backstabs and sneak attacks

 Self explanatory and ever useful, for any class.
 Anti-chunking for mages.